poolshark-protocol/docs/site/content/docs/intro/index.en.md

 <em>For X amount of gas spent, a taker must receive Y liquidity.</em>
 <br/>
 <br/>

+OceanBook is designed specifically to solve this core UX problem.
 #### **Maker OTC by the Dai Foundation**

 [Maker OTC](https://github.com/daifoundation/maker-otc) was an attempt at an on-chain orderbook with the following in its `README.md`: